Director of Parent Experience

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This is the foundation you'll be building advocacy around.
-Understand the academic engine before you start generating momentum.
+This is the academic foundation you'll be advocating for.
+Understand the instructional framework before you begin generating momentum.

 👉 Read the whitepaper